Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      Builds with VS2005, 2008 and 2010.
      Supports zlib-1.2.5 or zlib-1.2.3
-     Notes added about building with VS2010 Express
+     Notes added about building with VS2010 Express setbuild.py "doctors" the project files for DevStudio Express

 2)   TODO (in priority order)
      a) Provide a "runner.bat" build verification test script
      b) Build sample/test applications (exifprint etc)
      c) Use .vsprop files to hold "common" project settings
-     d) python script to "doctor" the project files for DevStudio Express

      Assistance appreciated if you wish to become involved.